Loading…

 Roberta Burnes

-Environmental Education Specialist, Kentucky Division for Air Quality
+Environmental Scientist Advisor, Kentucky Division for Air Quality

-I'm the Environmental Education Specialist for the Kentucky Division for Air Quality (DAQ), a certified KY Master Environmental Educator and Green Community Leader.
-Talk to me about indoor air quality, board games, sourdough, astronomy, nature journaling, Wales, gardening, birds...
+I'm the Environmental Scientist Advisor in the director's office for the Kentucky Division for Air Quality (DAQ).
+I am a certified KY Master Environmental Educator and Green Community Leader.
+Talk to me about indoor air quality, board games, sourdough, astronomy, nature journaling...
 Read More →

 Friday November 15, 2024 9:30am - 10:45am EST